Jonathan Tepperman: The Fix

-Education

-Tepperman has a BA in English Literature from Yale University and law degrees from Oxford and NYU.
-He is a Member of the Council on Foreign Relations and a Fellow of the New York Institute of Humanities.

-Support for George Floyd Protests
+Support for George Floyd protests

-On June 14, 2020, Tepperman, in the capacity of Editor-in-chief of Foreign Policy magazine, sent an e-mail to subscribers of said publication promoting support for "social justice".
+On June 14, 2020, Tepperman, in the capacity of editor-in-chief of Foreign Policy, sent an e-mail to subscribers to the publication promoting support for "social justice".
 The message begins with the statement "George Floyd’s killing in Minneapolis police custody on May 25 has sparked an urgent national and global conversation about racism and how to address it.
 This discussion is long overdue.", and ends with "We are all in this together, and only together can we drive the necessary change."